MicrosoftDocs/customer-insights/ci-docs/merge-entities.md

 1. Confirm the exclusion.

 To see the list of all excluded fields, select **Excluded fields**.
-If necessary, you can re-add the excluded field.
+If necessary, you can readd the excluded field.

 ### Change the order of fields